xleon/mobileapp/.github/ISSUE_TEMPLATE/e-manual-test-template.md

 - [ ] Set timezone to UK and start and stop an entry (does it show up correctly?)
 - [ ] Does it show up correctly on web?

-## Testing onboarding
+## Testing onboarding (have a fresh install to test this)

-- [ ] Check that steps are being displayed correctly for first entry
+- [ ] Does the "Tap to start timer" onboarding step shows up after login?
+- [ ] Does the "Tap to stop timer" onboarding step shows up after starting a time entry?
-- [ ] Check that steps to edit first entry are being displayed correctly
+- [ ] Does the "Tap to edit time entry" onboarding step shows up after stopping a time entry?
+- [ ] Does the "Categorize your time with projects" onboarding step shows up after opening the edit view for the first time?

+- [ ] Can onboarding steps be dismissed by tapping on them?
+- [ ] Can onboarding steps be dismissed by taking the offered action?

 ## Testing Handoff
 - [ ] Test Handoff to web from the timer page